 Otter ($16.99/mo Pro plan)

-• Best for: reporters who primarily record via Zoom or phone calls
+- Best for: reporters who mostly record via Zoom or phone calls

 Trint ($52/mo Advanced plan)

-• Best for: broadcast newsrooms and production teams with larger budgets
+- Best for: broadcast newsrooms and production teams with bigger budgets

 Verdict

-VidNotes offers the best value for individual journalists and small newsrooms.
-The AI chat with citations is particularly powerful for quote verification and story research.
-Otter excels at live transcription but lacks post-interview analysis tools.
-Trint is the premium option for broadcast teams that need collaborative editing, but its price reflects an enterprise-oriented product.
+VidNotes gives you the best value for individual journalists and small newsrooms.
+The AI chat with citations is genuinely useful for quote verification and story research.
+Otter is good at live transcription but light on post-interview analysis.
+Trint is the premium option for broadcast teams that need collaborative editing, and the price tag matches its enterprise focus.

 Journalism Workflow Examples

-Investigative Reporting: Import dozens of interview recordings, use AI summaries to prioritize which interviews contain the most relevant material, and use AI chat to cross-reference statements across multiple sources.
+Investigative Reporting: Import dozens of interview recordings, use AI summaries to prioritize which interviews have the most relevant material, and use AI chat to cross-reference statements across sources.

-Podcast Production: Transcribe guest interviews for show notes, extract highlight quotes for social media promotion, and generate episode summaries for your website.
+Podcast Production: Transcribe guest interviews for show notes, pull highlight quotes for social media, and generate episode summaries for your website.

-Foreign Correspondence: Interview a source in their native language, get a transcript in that language, and use the AI summary to understand the key points before working on translation.
+Foreign Correspondence: Interview a source in their native language, get a transcript in that language, and use the AI summary to grasp the key points before translation.

 FAQ